clockworkengineer/NewtonianCosmos/readme.md

 **deleteSource**  - This is optional and if present indicates whether the child process should delete the source file after its finished being processed.

 Note  the watch folder is tagged on to the end of the arguments for the process to use in whatever way it needs.
-The tables that contain the task details in "FPE_main.js" contain an extra property (runTask) to determine whether the task is to be run ( value will be passed through to the class constructor but will be ignored internally).
+All tables that contain task also have an extra property (runTask) to determine whether the task is to be run ( value will be passed through to the class constructor but will be ignored internally).

 The task class has recently been made a child of the EventEmitter object so it inherits all its properties and functions.This is so all internal errors received can be sent via the 'error' event to be  picked up by a tasks external 'error'  event handler.